 - other benefits, such as costs for travelling to medical appointments

-Independent legal advice (ILA) is when you and your partner get your own legal advice from different lawyers.
-The advice is independent because each lawyer is only working for one of you.
+Independent legal advice (ILA) is when you get your own legal advice from a lawyer.
+The advice is independent because your lawyer is only working for you.
+A different lawyer works for the other parent or any other party.

 These are more serious offences than summary conviction offences.
 Indictable offences can have long jail sentences and have different types of trial.